FindMySchool LogoFindMySchool

 Very much so.
 While it is a comprehensive academy, it acts as a hub for musical excellence in the region.
 The bands and choirs are of a national standard, and a high percentage of students learn an instrument.
 It is an ideal environment for musical children.

 Yes.
 Crompton House has a large and successful Sixth Form with its own dedicated centre.
-It offers a wide range of A-levels and BTECs.
+It includes A-levels and BTECs.
 Entry is based on GCSE grades, and it attracts many students from other local schools for Year 12.

 Get in touch with the school directly